Start an LLC in Vermont

 A Vermont LLC (limited liability company) is a type of business with liability protection, the option to be taxed as a pass-through entity or a corporation, and a flexible management structure.
-To form an LLC in Vermont, you must choose a Vermont registered agent, file Articles of Organization with the Vermont Secretary of State, Corporations Division and pay the $125 filing fee.
-But first, you must choose a name and registered agent for your LLC.
-Once the state receives your Articles of Organization, they will approve your LLC within 1 to 10 days, depending on how you choose to file.
-We’ll guide you through the process of starting your LLC and getting it ready for business.
+To form an LLC in Vermont, you must choose a Vermont registered agent, file Articles of Organization with the Vermont Secretary of State, Corporations Division, and pay a $125 filing fee.